HeshamAlsaadi/HODL/README.md

 List your favorite coins from CoinMarketCap
 =========

-- Right click with your favorite editor on `index_dark_coinmarketcap.html` and search for `otherCurrencies` and the currency name.
+- Right click with your favorite editor on `index_dark_coinmarketcap.html` and search for `otherCurrencies` add your favorite currency name.
 - Example `'litecoin',`.

 ```javascript